Livox-SDK/livox_ros_driver/README.md

 ### Run livox ros driver

-livox_ros_driver is a new ros package under the Livox-SDK/Livox-SDK-ROS/src directory, which is designed to gradually become the standard driver package for livox devices in the ros environment.
+livox_ros_driver is a new ros package, which is designed to gradually become the standard driver package for livox devices in the ros environment.
 The driver offers users a wealth of options:

 1. Publish pointcloud2 format point cloud and automatically load rviz.